 We should note again that the block size of Bitcoin Cash has been increased to 32 MB, which facilitates transactions, processing times, and fees.

 That’s right!
 Because of its bigger blocks, Bitcoin Cash can offer low transaction fees and faster processing times.

 Moreover, as stated by Roger Ver - one of the major proponents of Bitcoin Cash - Bitcoin Cash is closer to the original vision of Satoshi as cash for the world.

 Simply because increased block sizes will enable Bitcoin Cash to be used as a medium for everyday payments and help it compete with Visa and other cross-border payment systems!

-That said, similarly to Bitcoin, Bitcoin Cash employs Proof of Work (PoW) consensus mechanism to mine new coins and also uses the services of Bitmain, one of the leading crypto miners.
+That said, similarly to Bitcoin, Bitcoin Cash employs a proof-of-work (PoW) consensus mechanism to mine new coins and is mined by Bitmain, one of the leading crypto miners.

 It’s worth noting that Bitcoin Cash is capped at 21 million coins.

 Unlike fiat currencies, Bitcoin Cash is not printed by governments, which reduces the risk of inflation and devaluation.
 At the same time, this scarcity makes it an attractive investment in the long term.